OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 * Computing partial charges for ligands and cofactors using antechamber AM1BCC
 * Creating a network of ligand transformations using the Kartograf atom mapper, LOMAP scorer, and LOMAP network generator
 * Assigning settings to the transformations.
 Settings differ depending on whether the ligand transformation involves a change in net charge
-   * non charge changing transformations: 11 lambda windows, 5 ns production run per lambda window
+   * Non charge changing transformations: 11 lambda windows, 5 ns production run per lambda window
-   * charge changing transformations: 22 lambda windows, 20 ns production run per lambda window
+   * Charge changing transformations: 22 lambda windows, 20 ns production run per lambda window
 * Creating the ``AlchemicalTransformation``\ s for solvent and complex legs and saving them to disc as json files

 In an environment with OpenFE 1.0 installed, please run this script by calling: